UXSoc/one-big-place/README.md

 # One Big Place

-## Setup
+## Setup (For Development)

-1. run `npm i` to install dependencies
+1. Run `npm i` to install dependencies.
-2. duplicate the file ".env.example" and rename the duplicate file to ".env"
+2. Duplicate .env.example and rename the duplicate to .env
+3. Populate .env according to your workspace.
+4. Run `npx prisma migrate dev` to create the database.
-2. run `npm run dev` to start the website
+5. Run `npm run dev` to start the website.

-by default, the website will be accessible at https://localhost:3000/
+By default, the website will be accessible at <https://localhost:3000/>.